 What VPN Types are Supported By Azure

-Well, Let’s discuss the VPN Types that are Supported By Azure or the answer to the question can you elaborate on the different VPN types that work with Azure?
+Well, let’s discuss the Azure VPN types or the answer to the question: Can you elaborate on the different VPN types that work with Azure?

 Point To Site VPN Azure

-A Point to site VPN connection helps to create a connection between the Azure virtual network and individual computers.
-This is a very good solution in case you have a few clients, and those clients need to connect to the virtual network.
+A Point-to-Site VPN connection helps create a connection between the Azure virtual network and individual computers.
+This is a very good solution if a few clients need to connect to the virtual network.

-Point To Site VPN has to use one of the below protocols
+Point To Site VPN has to use one of the following protocols

-The first thing is the user has to be authenticated first, then only Azure will accept the Point-to-site VPN connection.
+The user must first be authenticated.
+Only Azure will accept the point-to-site VPN connection.

 There are two ways to authenticate the user

-- Using native Azure certificate authentication: For this authentication method, an authenticated client certificate that is present on the device is used to authenticate the connecting user.
-Here, the client certificates need to be installed on the individual computer.
+• Using native Azure certificate authentication: This authentication method uses an authenticated client certificate on the device to authenticate the connecting user.
+The client certificates need to be installed on the individual computer.

 This is another type of VPN connection in Azure that you can use to connect your on-premises network to the Azure Virtual Network.

-Site-to-site VPNs are good options for companies with multiple offices in different locations that need to access and use the corporate network.
+Site-to-site VPNs are good options for companies with multiple offices in different locations that need access to and use of the corporate network.

-- You must have a compatible VPN device and a person who should know how to configure the VPN in that device.
+• You must have a compatible VPN device and a person who knows how to configure the VPN on that device.

-- You should know the IP address ranges located in your on-premises network configuration. you need to specify the IP address that Azure will route to your on-premises location.
+• You should know the IP address ranges in your on-premises network configuration.
+Then, you need to specify the IP address that Azure will route to your on-premises location.

 MultiSite

-This is another category of VPN that helps to connect multiple on-premise sites instead of just one to connect to your virtual private network (VPN).
+This is another category of VPN that allows you to connect multiple on-premise sites instead of just one to your virtual private network (VPN).

-We can create a multi-site VPN in the same way how we are creating other Site-to-Site connections.
-Also, you can use an existing Azure VPN gateway while creating a multi-site VPN connection.
+We can create a multi-site VPN like we do other Site-to-Site connections.
+You can also use an existing Azure VPN gateway while creating a multi-site VPN connection.

 ExpressRoute

-ExpressRoute is one more category of the Azure VPN that helps you to connect to the Microsoft cloud services like Office 365 to your on-premises networks. you can connect privately from your on-premises networks to the Microsoft clouds by a connectivity provider.
+ExpressRoute is another category of the Azure VPN that helps you connect to Microsoft cloud services like Office 365 from your on-premises networks.
+You can connect privately from your on-premises networks to the Microsoft clouds through a connectivity provider.

 ExpressRoute offers reliability, faster, and higher security connections than typical connections over the Internet.

-There are some benefits of using the ExpressRoute as a virtual private network (VPN) as listed below.
+Using ExpressRoute as a virtual private network (VPN) has some benefits, as listed below.

-- It will help to connect to Microsoft cloud services across many regions across the Globe.
+• It will help connect to Microsoft cloud services across many global regions.

-- One more important thing is you can create Layer 3 connectivity between your on-premises network and the Microsoft Cloud.
+• Another important feature is that you can create Layer 3 connectivity between your on-premises network and the Microsoft Cloud.

 Provides the feature to connect to Microsoft Cloud services:

-It has the capability to connect to Microsoft cloud services like Microsoft Azure services and Microsoft Office 365 services.
+It can connect to Microsoft cloud services like Microsoft Azure and Microsoft Office 365.

-If you are using the ExpressRoute Premium version then you can able to connect all the regions across the globe from one particular location.
+If you are using the ExpressRoute Premium version, you can connect all the regions across the globe from one location.

 Capable of connecting to the national clouds: